Twisted (co)homology of non-orientable Weyl semimetals: Topology of K²×S¹

-Dirac loops are formed when Weyl points are annihilated along topologically non-trivial paths in the Brillouin zone.
+These invariants can be most intuitively understood by studying how the glide symmetry acts on the Dirac loops in $H_1\left(\TT^3\right)$ to give twisted Dirac loops in $H_1\left(\KS;\ZZtwist\right)$.
 In the absence of any symmetries, the insulating homology group $H_1\left(\TT^3\right)\cong\ZZ^3$ is generated by the homology classes of the three basic Dirac loops spanning the different coordinate directions of the Brillouin torus; we denote these loops by $\ell_i$ with $i\in\{x,y,z\}$.
 As explained in Sec.~\ref{sec:WSMtophom}, these loops are precisely dual to the three insulating Chern numbers $\vb{C}=\left(C_x,C_y,C_z\right)$ defined in Eq.~\eqref{eq:insulatorchern}.
 The glide symmetry induces a symmetric partner $\ell'_i$ to each of these loops, and their respective sums $\tilde{\ell}_i=\ell_i+\ell'_i$ represent elements in the twisted homology group $H_1\left(\KS;\ZZtwist\right)$, due to the equivalence between homology on $\KS$ and equivariant homology on $\TT^3$ mentioned in Sec.~\ref{sec:motivation}; this construction is illustrated in Fig.~\ref{fig:K2S1_invariants}.

 Together, these three twisted Dirac loops generate the two invariants mentioned above: $\tilde{\ell}_x$ generates the $\ZZ$ invariant $\nu_x$, $\tilde{\ell}_y$ is topologically trivial, and $\tilde{\ell}_z$ generates the $\ZZ_2$ invariant $\nu_z$.
 Of these, the $\ZZ_2$ invariant $\nu_z$ is closely related to the $\ZZ_2$ invariant found on the two-dimensional Klein bottle $K^2$ in Ref.~\cite{Chen2022}, and its appearance and properties in the semimetallic $\KS$ context has been discussed in detail in Ref.~\cite{fonseca2024}.